 The lane eventually comes to the River Derwent and here you have two options.
 In dryer weather, you can hop over the charming stepping stones straight ahead of you or, if the river level is too high, or you prefer a more steady route, follow the lane to the right until you come to an equally charming New Bridge over the river.
 Take a moment here to peer into the crystal clear water!

 Here you can take a detour to Millican Dalton’s Cave.
-Dalton – who styled himself the ‘Professor of Adventure’ - lived in this cave for nearly 50 summers, starting shortly after World War 1.
-He was a fascinating character who, amongst other things, manufactured pioneering lightweight camping gear and took women on camping excursions at a time when women doing anything outdoorsy was frowned upon!
+Dalton - who styled himself the ‘Professor of Adventure’ - lived in this cave for nearly 50 summers, starting shortly after World War I. He was a fascinating character who, amongst other things, manufactured pioneering lightweight camping gear and took women on camping excursions at a time when women doing anything outdoorsy was frowned upon!

-After you’ve admired the caves and imagined what it must have been like to live so close to nature, head back downhill to the path and follow it round and down back towards the river.
+After you’ve admired the caves and imagined what it must have been like to live so close to nature, head back downhill to the path and follow it around and down back towards the river.
 You’ll see more evidence of the quarry here.

-At a break in the woods you’ll come across a stream and a small footbridge – cross over this and head uphill to your right.
-From here, you follow the obvious path upwards for a while.
+At a break in the woods, you’ll come across a stream and a small footbridge - cross over this and head uphill to your right.
+From here, follow the obvious path upwards for a while.
 To your right you’ll see a set of crags with some fantastic names: High Steel Knott, Goat Crag and Lobstone Band Door!
 This is a great spot if you’re a climber.

 When the path forks, continue to the right.
 Alternatively, if you want to bag the summit of Castle Crag, take the left route.
 It’s a fairly short walk but very steep and slippery underfoot, with lots of loose rock, so do take proper precautions.
 You’ll return by the same path.